The picture of a boat going across a bridge over the Garonne River seems like a good image of the strange journey we have undertaken.

 The silver lining to all this is that now people who have been saying, “I wish I could go to Agen one day” can come to us through the magic of the internet.
 We are making changes in order to adapt to the format so that our participants, who live all around the globe, will follow a maximum of live sessions without spending six hours a day in front of the screen.
 We also hope to give you a little taste of Agen, a little town in the country beside the Garonne River, where people play rugby, eat potted duck, drink good wine and enjoy life.

 We have moved the Language Labs to the week of July 20th to July 24th.
-We are offering Mandarin, French for mixed levels, Elementary Spanish, Advanced Spanish for Teachers, Arabic, English for Beginners and Advanced English.
+We are offering Mandarin with Annick Chen, French for mixed levels with Sabrina Sebban-Janczak and Daniel Kline Dubois who will be team teaching a mixed level class , Elementary Spanish for Beginners with Jason Fritze followed by a second hour with Jason teaching young Heritage Learners, Advanced Spanish for Teachers with Adriana Ramirez, Arabic with Fadi Abughoush, English for Beginners with Tamara Galvan and Advanced English with Sule Yilmaz who will be teaching the novel Holes.
 On the registration form we ask you to choose a language for the first session.
-You can choose to be a Student or an Observer.
 Teachers who wish to move from one session to another in order to see different teaching techniques and styles can do so, but we need to know how to organize the classes for the first day.

 During the week of July 27th to July 31st, we are offering a wide variety of presentations and round tables.
+There are some wonderful people who you have heard of before, such as Laurie Clarcq, Jim Tripp, Michele Whaley, Robert Harrell, Karen Rowan, Cécile Lainé, Anna Gilcher, Dahiana Castro, Scott Benedict, Teri Wiechart, Diane Neubauer and others.
+But there are others who you may not have seen on the other side of the Atlantic.
+Normally you have to come to Agen, France to meet Alice Ayel, Hélène Colinet, Liam Printer, Kathrin Shechtman, Margarita Perez Garcia, Jayne Cooke, Carol Bausor, Pilar Reyes Sierra, César Gonzalez Paso and Janique Vanderstocken.
+For many years now teachers around the world have been discovering Krashen’s principles and the teachers who have applied his ideas to the classroom.
 The Agen Workshop has always been special because it allowed teachers from very different horizons to become good friends.
 A hundred people came together and spent a week together in a little town in southwest France, learning together but also eating together and partying together, sharing their ideas, their experience, their stories and their passion for teaching.
 Our challenge as we go on-line will be to try to encourage the same informal conversations that were so important for everyone.
 We hope to do so by organizing more Round Tables and Break out rooms, where you can listen, exchange ideas and ask questions.
 We also hope to integrate in each presentation a few tips and tricks about teaching on-line.

-After payment I will send you a code which will allow you to access all the live sessions during the two weeks of the conference.
+After payment you will receive a code which will allow you to access all the live sessions during the two weeks of the conference.
 In addition you can return afterwards and listen to the recorded sessions that you weren’t able to see when they were live.
-There is no time limit.
-Your registration fee gives you the right to watch hours and hours of professional development.
+Your registration fee will give you the right to watch hours and hours of professional development.

 Warning!
 If you already registered for the in person conference, do not fill in the form on this page.
 You should have received a newsletter telling you that you are registered for Agen 2021 with a link to the on-line version.
 If you have not received the newsletter, please contact me directly.